dellison/DependencyTrees.jl/README.md

 ### Oracles

-Oracles map configuration to map parser configurations to one or more gold transitions.
+Oracles map parser configurations to one or more gold transitions.

 Static Oracles are deterministic, mapping each parser configurations to a single gold transition.